 Hi, I’m Alex Robles.

-My wife Brittany and I are both OBGYN resident physicians working 80+ hours a week.
+We are both OBGYN resident physicians working 80+ hours a week.

 We are fitness enthusiasts and we spend a great deal of time learning and implementing different workout strategies to find out what works and what doesn’t.